gulshannnx-droid/Induction-Program-/README.md

 Like what you see after closing your eye and what u hear after closing your ears.
  Discussed about vibration.Then they do experiment on vibration.

+## 🎤 Chief Guest: Gurcharan Singh Grewal (11:30 AM)
+- Shared insights on values and responsibilities as a student.
+- Highlighted the importance of ethics in academics and daily life.

  At 11.30

 Priya darshani mam